 Whilst on-board attractions, you should follow Cast Members' instructions and keep your hands and arms inside the vehicle, with your safety restraint firmly in place.
 Should you have any problems whatsoever, ask a Cast Member immediately.

 Video photography is also technically not allowed on other indoor ride-based attractions, although most Cast Members will not enforce this.
-Please just be mindful of your bright LCD viewfinder or screen!
+Please just be mindful of your bright screen detracting from other visitors' experience!

 Flash photography is strictly forbidden in all indoor attractions and for most indoor shows.
 Please turn your flash off or refrain from using your camera.
 Using a flash in dark rides such as Pirates of the Caribbean completely ruins the enjoyment of the attraction for other guests.

-Smoking in queue areas, restaurants, boutiques and all indoor areas is strictly prohibited.
+Smoking in queue areas, restaurants, boutiques and all indoor areas is prohibited.

 Disney film crews are often at work in the two Disney parks collecting footage and photography for advertisements and promotions.